-The goal of each dream therapy session is self-empowerment and self -awareness since the real expert on your dreams is you!
+Learning to understand the meaning of your dreams is always rewarding and may even be life changing.
+The goal of each dream therapy session is self-awareness and personal growth.
 Since you alone know the emotions and issues you’re experiencing, each session is designed to help you learn the process of understanding your dreams.
-Although I may ask questions this is my attempt to visualize your dream with as much clarity as possible.
-Your answers will always be held in complete confidence.
+Although I may ask questions, this is my attempt to visualize your dream with as much clarity as possible.
 These questions also teach you what to ask yourself in the future.
 We each possess an innate wisdom and the intuitive sense to understand each dream’s message.

 I may present you with several possible meanings but ultimately you decide which meaning fits.
-You will know when a meaning is right if you experience a gut feeling or sensation that feels right.
+You know when a meaning is right if you experience a gut feeling or sensation that feels right.
 It’s an “ah ha” feeling and sometimes our bodies verify this by an accompanying tingle or “rush” of emotion.
-Something inside you simply knows, that’s it!
-Or it just makes logical sense—decoding dreams is a bit like detective work—there is always a logical connection to your daily life.
-Dreams hold up a mirror to our daily emotions.
+Something inside you simply knows when you’re hit upon the correct meaning.
+It often makes logical sense—decoding dreams is a bit like detective work—there is always a logical connection to your daily life.
+Dreams always hold up a mirror to our daily emotions.

 It’s also important to remember that dreams may contain several layers of meaning.
 We may uncover one layer during your session, then you may discover other layers if you continue to meditate on your dreams.
 During the session you may choose to work on current dreams or dreams that have repeated in the past.
 Feel free to ask as many questions as you wish.
 To get the most out of your session:

 - Bring your dream journal with you—try to have at least 2 to 3 dreams to discuss

 - With each dream try to record as much detail as possible including;

 - If you wish highlight or underline any symbols, actions or irregularities that stood out for you.

 - Note the main emotion or emotions you felt–this is perhaps the strongest key to understanding your dreams.